maitrux/ev-charging-optimizer/README.md

 You can also replace these example files with your own files.

 The assignment requires a charging schedule array as output.
-The implementation additionally calculates statistics such as probability of reaching the target SoC.
-These are exposed via a separate verbose mode.
+The implementation additionally calculates the probability of reaching the target SoC.
+The probability can be logged in a separate verbose mode.

 Example output: